UDC-GAC/MACVETH/README.md

 delimitation of the pragmas:

     #pragma macveth [options]
-    // code
+    /*
+        region-of-interest
+    */
     #pragma endmacveth
+    ...
+    #pragma macveth [options]
+    /*
+        another region-of-interest
+    */
+    #pragma endmacveth

+A program can hold different scops, even a function, but scops can never be nested.

-Available options for each scop are:
+Available options for scops are:

+    - unroll_factor [var0 val0] [[var1 val1] [...]]: explicitly tell the compiler the
+    unroll factor of each dimension of the nested loop/s. val# can be either 'full' or a positive integer.
+This is the default option so it does not have to be explicit.

     - nounroll: avoid unrolling the code within.
 This may be useful if we have a irregular code and we just want to vectorize it.

-    - unroll_factor [val1] [[val2] [...]]: explicitly tell the compiler the
-    unroll factor of each dimension of the nested loop/s.

-    - unrollandjam: perform unroll-and-jam in the loops within the scop.
+    - unroll_and_jam: perform unroll-and-jam in the loops within the scop.

-    - nosimd: do not generate SIMD code; useful for only unrolling code.
+    - nosimd: do not generate SIMD code; useful, for instance, for only unrolling code.

 Pragmas to be implemented (soon):